DuffautM/PathFinder/README.md

 #### Specification

 The Nokia 511 screen can show text and image.
-It is use tpo display the directions to follow on the bracelet for the user.
+It is used to display the directions to follow on the bracelet for the user.
-An another caracteristic is that it has lights on both sides, so the user can use it on eihter in day or night.
+An other characteristic is that it has lights on both sides, so the user can use it eihter during the day or the night.

-The Nokia 511 screen can show text and image.
-It is use for the indicator on the bracelet.
-An another caracteristic is that he have lights on the side, so we can use it on both day and night hours.

 #### Connection